Bricks Calculator

 7. Calculator computes net area/volume, unit count before wastage, final count after ceiling & wastage, and mortar volume.

-8. Review step-by-step breakdown, diagram, and recommendations.
+8. Review step-by-step breakdown, diagram, and recommendation.

 Examples